 Online Bachelor of Science in Technical Communication - User Experience

-Arizona State University’s Bachelor of Science in technical communication with an interdisciplinary user experience (UX) concentration can establish your abilities in a fast-growing field.
-Earning a UX degree prepares you to develop interdisciplinary knowledge around UX design and development, while building a foundation in communication and learning applied skills.
+Arizona State University’s Bachelor of Science in technical communication with a user experience (UX) concentration can establish your abilities in a fast-growing field.
+Earning a UX degree concentration prepares you to develop interdisciplinary knowledge around UX design and development, while building a foundation in communication and learning applied skills.

 Total classes: 40

 Weeks per class: 7.5

 Degree questions, answered.

 Have questions about the Technical Communication - User Experience (BS)?
 Fill out this form and we’ll get in touch!

 What is user experience and UX communication?

 UX refers to the interactions between individuals and systems.
 Specifically, it involves:

 - Efforts made to optimize user platforms.

 - How users interface with services and products.